Innovations in Implementing the Women, Peace, and Security Agenda

 Moderator:

-Dr. Adam Lupel, Vice President and COO of the International Peace Institute
+Dr. Adam Lupel, Vice President and COO, International Peace Institute